 Industry Analysis & Industry Trends

-The need to communicate is an integral part of the everyday lives of Australian households, businesses and government offices.
-However, the ways in which people communicate are changing, and this is having a negative effect on the Wired Telecommunications Network Operation industry.
-The industry involves the operation of hardline telephony and data (largely voice services over landlines).
-Australians now place greater importance on constant connectivity and as such, mobile phones are the dominant form of communication.
-Voice over internet protocol (VoIP) is an increasingly common choice for long-distance calls... purchase to read more
+The need to communicate is an integral part of the everyday running of Australian households, businesses and government offices, and the ways in which people are communicating are changing.
+These changes are negatively affecting the Wired Telecommunications Network Operation industry, which involves the operation of hard-wire telephony and data.
+Australians now place greater importance on constant connectivity and as such, mobile phones are the dominant form of communication, while voice over internet protocol (VoIP) is an increasingly common choice for long-distance calls, with applications such as Skype and Viber... purchase to read more